Hierarchy of correlation quantifiers comparable to negativity: Partial transpose distance

 In data hiding, we restrict the set of allowed POVMs~\cite{Terhal_2001,DiVincenzo_2002,Matthews_2009}.
 For example, in PPT data hiding we are restricted to PPT POVMs, i.e.\ the POVM elements must be PPT operators~\cite{Rains_1999,Rains_1999a}.
 By following the steps that lead to the Helstrom bound, but for PPT POVMs, we find

 Since the partial transpose distance between two states can be significantly greater than $1$, the bound above is in general not tight and may even be trivial.
 However if the states that are chosen for the hiding scheme are PPT, such as the example in~\cite{Eggeling_2002}, then the partial transpose distance is bounded by $1$, and we always get a non-trivial bound.
 As an upper bound to this task, we expect that the partial transpose distance is contractive under PPT operations.
-The following lemma shows that this is indeed the case. \begin{lemma} For any PPT operation $\Lambda$ and density matrices $\rho, \sigma$, we have \begin{proof} The map $\Lambda$ is a PPT operation, so by definition $T_B \circ \Lambda \circ T_B$ is a CPTP map.
+Recall that PPT operations (also known as PPT-preserving maps as they map PPT states to PPT states) are defined as maps $\Lambda$, such that both $\Lambda$ and $T_B \circ \Lambda \circ T_B$ are completely positive~\cite{Rains_1999,Rains_1999a}.
+These are the appropriate free operations in the theory of PPT entanglement, as they cannot map PPT states to non-PPT states.
+The following lemma shows that the partial transpose distance is indeed contractive. \begin{lemma} For any PPT operation $\Lambda$ and density matrices $\rho, \sigma$, we have \begin{proof} The map $\Lambda$ is a PPT operation, so by definition $T_B \circ \Lambda \circ T_B$ is a CPTP map.
 Using the contractivity of trace norm under positive, trace-preserving maps~\cite{RUSKAI_1994}, we have

 \end{proof} \end{lemma}